Renu Mandhane: Jurisprudence

 Justice Mandhane has written on family violence and its impact on children in S.S. v.
 R.S., 2021 ONSC 2137, its impact on parenting ability and spousal support in A.C. v.
 K.C., 2023 ONSC 6017, and its impact the availability of restraining orders in JK v RK, 2021 ONSC 1136.

 In Ahluwalia v Ahluwalia, 2022 ONSC 1546, Justice Mandhane held that survivors of family violence can sue for monetary damages as part of their family law matter.
 She created a new tort, which she named the tort of, alternatively named, family violence, domestic violence or coercive control, in support of her findings.
 However, the Ontario Court of Appeal overturned her ruling in Ahluwalia v.
 Ahluwalia, ONCA 476, finding that the existing scheme of tort law and existing legislative protections made the creation of a new judge-made cause of action unnecessary.
 This decision was in turn appealed to the Supreme Court of Canada, which heard arguments from both parties on whether Justice Mandhane erred in recognizing a tort of "family violence".
-No decision has yet been rendered.
+On May 15, 2026, The Supreme Court of Canada voted (6-3) in favour of recognizing a new legal basis of claim of intimate partner violence, therefore upholding the tort Justice Mandhane created.
+Ahluwalia v.
+Ahluwalia is a landmark decision of the Supreme Court of Canada which established a common law tort of intimate partner violence.

 The Ontario Court of Appeal also overturned an acquittal entered by Justice Mandhane on criminal charges.
 The complainant had testified that the accused, in her hotel room, forced her at knifepoint to perform fellatio, took a photo of her wearing only a bra and threatened to post it online if she went to the police, robbed her and cut her thumb deeply when they struggled.
 The accused had testified before Justice Mandhane and gave a different version of events.
 Crown counsel led evidence to support the complainant’s version of events.
 Justice Mandhane had found both the complainant and the accused lacked credibility and acquitted the accused of charges of forcible confinement, robbery, uttering threats, sexual assault and aggravated sexual assault.
 The Court of Appeal granted an appeal and ordered a new trial on the basis that Justice Mandhane had erred in her credibility findings against the complainant and that such findings reflected stereotypes of how victims of sexual assault are supposed to react.
 The Supreme Court of Canada refused to hear the accused's appeal from the order for his retrial.